 Dog On Antibiotics and Not Eating (Why It Happens)

 When your dog is on antibiotics and suddenly loses interest in food, it can be both confusing and concerning.
-While antibiotics are meant to help your pet recover, they sometimes come with side effects that can interfere with appetite.

-Dog on Antibiotics and Not Eating — Why It Happens
+Dog on Antibiotics and Not Eating: Why It Happens

 Dogs on antibiotics may stop eating due to nausea, gastrointestinal upset, or changes in taste and smell.
 Some medications are known to cause stomach irritation, which can lead to vomiting, diarrhea, or general discomfort.
-In other cases, the antibiotic may be affecting the dog’s gut microbiome or triggering a behavioral response such as food aversion.

 These effects vary based on the type of antibiotic, your dog’s size and health condition, and whether the medication is taken with or without food.